CeruleanArc/Revature_Training/Intro to Java/README.md

 #### Multi-dimensional Arrays

 Above we discussed one-dimensional arrays, but an entirely different array can serve as an element of any given array.
 When an array is nested within an array, you need two numbers to identify the location of any given element.
 These are **two-dimensional** arrays.
-Similarly, an array nested inside of an array that is nested within another array is a ***three-dimensional array**.
+Similarly, an array nested inside an array that is nested within another array is a ***three-dimensional array**.

-Multi-dimensional arrays are initialized in the same way as one-dimensional arrays, but with multiple sets of brackets ([]), one set for each dimension.
+Multidimensional arrays are initialized in the same way as one-dimensional arrays, but with multiple sets of brackets ([]), one set for each dimension.
 Below is an example:

 ```java
 // declare a 2d array - using the literal method